SolaceLabs/solace-try-me-vsc-extension/README.md

 - Monitor all messages in your event broker directly from within Visual Studio Code.
 - Publish messages to your event broker directly from within Visual Studio Code.
 - Create and save multiple broker configurations.
-- Save preset configuration for publish and subscribe.
+- Save preset configuration for publish and subscribe for quick reload.
+- Supports light and dark themes.

 ## Requirements